treykeown/arguably/README.md

   -x, --option OPTION  an option, short name is in brackets (type: float, default: 3.14)
 ```

+`arguably` uses your docstrings to automatically generate help messages.
+It supports all major formats for docstrings:
+reStructuredText, Google, Numpydoc, and Epydoc.

-`arguably` looks at any decorated functions and maps them from a Python to the CLI exactly how you would expect:
+`arguably` looks at any decorated functions and maps their arguments from Python to the CLI:

 | This Python ...                                | ... becomes this on the CLI.                   |
 |------------------------------------------------|------------------------------------------------|